soda-collections-objects-data-literacy/WissKIBits_How-to-Tutorial/WissKIBits_Modul3/M3E0_Ablauf-Zielsetzung_en.md

 ## Welcome

-> Welcome to **SODa WissKI Bits: Ontology-based Modeling of Research Data**.
+Welcome to **SODa WissKI Bits: Ontology-based Modeling of Research Data**.

->
-> This how-to tutorial provides a practice-oriented introduction to the ontology-based modeling of research data.
+This how-to tutorial provides a practice-oriented introduction to the ontology-based modeling of research data.
 Starting from information about a collection object, a semantically meaningful data model is developed step by step and implemented for use in WissKI.

->
-> In Module 1, a conceptual model sketch was developed from object data and contextual information.
+In Module 1, a conceptual model sketch was developed from object data and contextual information.
 In Module 2, this sketch was methodically reviewed and implemented as a formal ontology structure using CIDOC CRM and Protégé.

->
-> Module 3, **“From Diagram to Paths – Explain and Apply”**, continues this learning path into technical implementation: The semantic data model is visualized in Draw.io as a formally structured diagram.
+Module 3, **“From Diagram to Paths – Explain and Apply”**, continues this learning path into technical implementation: The semantic data model is visualized in Draw.io as a formally structured diagram.
 The diagram is then checked using the **“Draw.io diagrams to WissKI pathbuilders”** web service and transformed into a WissKI Pathbuilder XML file.

->
-> The generated file is imported into WissKI.
+The generated file is imported into WissKI.
 There, the paths and path groups are analyzed and prepared as the basis for the structured capture, storage, and querying of research data.

+The module follows the principle of **Learning by Doing**.
+Using an example from the video game domain, participants work through the entire processing chain from the semantic diagram and file conversion to the imported path structure in the WissKI Pathbuilder.

+> **What is this module about?**
 >
-> The module follows the principle of **Learning by Doing**.
-Using an example from the video game domain, participants work through the entire processing chain from the semantic diagram and file conversion to the imported path structure in the WissKI Pathbuilder.

----

-## Module Objectives

-In Module 3, the domain ontology formalized in Module 2 is converted into a path structure that can be used in WissKI.

-* The domain ontology is visualized in Draw.io as a semantic diagram.
-* Classes (Entities), properties (Properties), and complete semantic paths are represented according to defined modeling rules.
-* Attribute values required for conversion are added to the relevant diagram elements and checked.
-* The diagram is provided as a Draw.io XML file for further processing.
-* The **“Draw.io diagrams to WissKI pathbuilders”** web service is used to check and convert the diagram.
-* A WissKI Pathbuilder XML file is generated from the diagram.
-* The domain-specific ontology and the generated path structure are integrated into WissKI.
-* The imported paths and path groups are analyzed and checked for domain-specific and structural plausibility.
+> In this module, we move from a formal ontology structure to its technical implementation in WissKI.
+We visualize the semantic model in Draw.io, transform the diagram into a Pathbuilder XML file, and import and inspect the resulting paths and path groups in WissKI.
+>
+> Module 2 resulted in a formal ontology structure.
+>
+> Module 3 turns this structure into usable semantic paths: **Ontology → Diagram → Pathbuilder XML → WissKI paths**
+>
+> The focus shifts from defining the semantic model to making it technically usable for structured data capture and querying in WissKI.

 ---